John-Michael-Goco/petphotos/README.md

 ## To do list
+- [ ] Add Design

-- [] Add Next Page
+- [ ] Add Next Page
-    - [] Add Dropdown on the postCards
+    - [ ] Add Dropdown on the postCards
-        - [] Add Edit and Delete Function
+        - [ ] Add Edit and Delete Function
-- [] Add Search Function
+- [ ] Add Search Function
-- [] Add Like and Comment Button on the postCards
+- [ ] Add Like and Comment Button on the postCards
-- [] Add Follow Functions
+- [ ] Add Follow Functions
 - [x] Add Comment and Follow tables
-- [] Fix the bug on redirecting at the bottom of the page
+- [ ] Fix the bug on redirecting at the bottom of the page

 ## Done list
 - [x] Update Query for uploading image